-For example: click the button to see the list of patients whose names begin with the letters C or D.
+For example: click the C-D button to see the list of patients whose names begin with the letters C or D.

-Use the ALL button (Fig 14 C) to see the list of all possible users.
+Use the All button (Fig 14 C) to see the list of all possible users.

-Use the LOCAL button (Fig 14 D) to see the list of users relating to the specific workstation on which you are currently working.
+Use the Local button (Fig 14 D) to see the list of users that logged in to the specific workstation on which you are currently working.